rulururu

 It’s probably easier to just hide the wires.

-post My Blu-ray Quandary
+My Blu-ray Quandary

 I have an Oppo DVD player which I like a lot, but it turns out I hardly ever use it anymore now that I have an AppleTV.
 I just rip the movies and watch them on that instead.
 Every once in a while, we’ll rent a hi-def movie from iTunes, which looks terrific.
 And, of course, I’ve been thinking about going hi-def in the home theater more seriously.
 First, I was waiting for the HD vs. Blu-ray war to shake out, and that’s done.
 I figured when that happened the price on Blu-ray players and discs would start to come down.
 Well, it mostly hasn’t.
 The players have come down a little, but not much.
 I got to thinking about it again a while back when Oppo showed off their upcoming Blu-ray player.
 I figured I’d just wait for that.